 A NEW association formed by businesses and residents has applied to the Supreme Court of WA for a judicial review of the decision to approve redevelopment of the old Guildford vaudeville theatre.

-Friends of Guildford Historical Precinct was formed after about 60 people attended a meeting at the Midland town hall, including attendees who had made submissions opposing the development application for Lot 2 & 67 (No.163) and Lot 18 (No.159) James Street.
+Friends of Guildford Historical Precinct was formed after about 60 people attended a meeting at the Guildford town hall, including attendees who had made submissions opposing the development application for Lot 2 & 67 (No.163) and Lot 18 (No.159) James Street.

 The meeting was attended by newly elected Mayor Tanya Richardson along with Midland Guildford ward councillor Ian Johnson and Swan Valley Gidgegannup councillor Rod Henderson.